zx80/flask-simple-auth/docs/DOCUMENTATION.md

     to which `saltlength` is added by the interface.
   - [passlib](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.html)
     for available options, including the bad *plaintext*.

+  Note: a list of schemes can also be provided, in which case it is passed as-is to passlib.

 - `FSA_PASSWORD_OPTS` relevant options (for `passlib.CryptContext`).
   Default is ident *2y* with *4* rounds.